 When it is cold outside and your car is fogging up you will want to turn the heat on.
-The cold dry outside air cools the windows.
-When the more humid and warmer inside air touches the cooled windows it makes the windows fog inside (condensation build-up).
+The cool air cools the windows.
+When the more humid air that is warmer inside touches the cooled windows it makes window fog (condensation build-up).

 There are some things you can do:

 - Crack the windows and blast the heat.
-It will make the car comfortable while letting the cool dryer outside air in for the stuffy inside air.
+It will make the car comfortable while letting the cool air in for the stuffy inside air.

-- With the windows rolled up blast the heat for a few seconds until fully hot.
+- With the windows rolled up blast the heat for a few seconds until it’s fully hot air.
 Turn on the defrost setting.
-If nothing happens switch to A/C and let it pull the heat away from the windows.
+If nothing happens switch to the air conditioner and let it pull the heat away from the windows.
 Turn off recirculation and let it sit like that for a bit.

 - If your car is a bit older and the defrost doesn’t work too well you can use a rag to wipe the windshield to get rid of the majority of the moisture then try one of the two tactics.

-When you’re in a warmer climate or summer is here you will undoubtedly blast the A/C. Your car will be hot and it’s comfortable for no one.
-But now there is fog outside the windshield?
+When you’re in a warmer climate or summer is here you will undoubtedly blast the air conditioner.
+Your car will be hot and it’s comfortable for no one.
+But now there is windshield fog on the outside?
 What the hell?
 What can I do now?

 - Roll the windows down a bit or all the way depending on your comfort level.
 This can get uncomfortable quickly.